nirinaHelena/nirinaHelena/README.md

 - 🔭 Currently, I'm focusing on my studies at the Haute Ecole d'Informatique (HEI).

-- 🌱 I'm currently learning HTML, CSS, Javascript, Java, ReactJS, Nodejs, and also exploring the usage of AWS.
+- 🌱 I'm currently learning HTML, CSS, Javascript, Java, ReactJS, Spring boot and also exploring the usage of AWS.

 - 🤔 I'm seeking help in the realms of Artificial Intelligence, Data Management, and Operations.